b-karl/KBIC65/README.md

-# KBIC65
+# KBIC65 aka Observer65
+65% [mechanical keyboard](https://keyboard.university/100-courses/intro-to-mechanical-keyboards) with a [ProMicro](https://deskthority.net/wiki/Arduino_Pro_Micro) controller footprint.
+Repository contains [KiCad](https://www.kicad.org/) PCB design files and 2D drawings in SVG of PCB, bottom plate, switch plate and acrylic window.

-65% keyboard PCB with ProMicro footprint.
-Inspired by soldering and tinkering in my grandfather's workshop as a child and have named it with our combined initials KB and IC.
+The original name KBIC65 is inspired by soldering and tinkering in my grandfather's workshop as a child and have named it with our combined initials KB and IC.
+But having spent quite a bit of time on making PCB art for the bottom of the keyboard based on an image from the [NASA Solar Dynamics Observatory](https://svs.gsfc.nasa.gov/13641), combined with the glasses, I think a more appropriate name is Observer65.

 <img src='img\photoshoot\desk_with_mouse_and_camera.jpg' width="600">
 <img src='img\photoshoot\full_keyboard_straight_above.jpg' width="600">

 # Main features/focus
-- Intended to be portable and wireless, but with a through-hole technology (THT) style
+- Intended to be portable and wireless, but with a [through-hole technology (THT)](https://en.wikipedia.org/wiki/Through-hole_technology) style
-- 65%/70 key layout with spaced arrow keys and right-side navigation row in the style of Satistifaction75 and many others.
+- 65%/70 key layout with spaced arrow keys and right-side navigation row in the style of [Satistifaction75](https://cannonkeys.com/collections/group-buy/products/gb-satisfaction-75-keyboard-round-2) and many others
-- ProMicro footprint to allow upgrade of microcontroller, currently intended to be used with the nice!nano.
+- ProMicro footprint to allow upgrade of the microcontroller, intended to be used with the [nice!nano](https://nicekeyboards.com/nice-nano/) and [ZMK](https://zmkfirmware.dev/) firmware for my personal build
-- Designed to be mountable in both an open PCB-stack or in a plate-mounted case (to be designed)
+- Designed to be mountable in both an open PCB stack or in a plate-mounted case (not yet designed)
-- 8x9 wiring duplex matrix requiring only 17 pins on a ProMicro compatible controller
+- 8x9 wiring [duplex matrix](https://wiki.ai03.com/books/pcb-design/page/matrices-and-duplex-matrix) requiring only 17 pins on a ProMicro compatible controller

 # Some design choices

-- Partial copper coverage on top of PCB and no copper on bottom or switch plates to improve Bluetooth signal
+- Reduced copper coverage on top of PCB and bottom plate, and no copper switch plate to improve Bluetooth signal
 - Plate mounted with screws, the PCB contains drilled holes large enough to fit M2 spacers.
 I.e. the PCB is only connected to the plate via the switches.
 - Tried to avoid vias, but have one (that I probably could have skipped)
 - Since the bottom is symmetrical, there are two alternative design two choose from

+# Firmware
+I decided to use [ZMK](https://zmkfirmware.dev/) for my build of this keyboard.
+Compared to the most common open source mechanical keyboard firmware [QMK](https://docs.qmk.fm/#/), ZMK is tailored for wireless keyboards.
+The two main reasons you should care to use ZMK instead of a bluetooth QMK fork are (1) much better power efficiency, i.e. longer battery life, and (2) the most commonly used Bluetooth chip uses drivers that are not compatible with the QMK copyleft license.

+You can find my ZMK shield for the KBIC65 in [my ZMK config repository](https://github.com/b-karl/zmk-config).

 # Build log